 An application may create additional threads within a server by using OS thread functions.
 These threads may operate independently of the Oracle Tuxedo ATMI system, or they may operate in the same context as one of the server dispatch threads.
 Initially, application-created server threads are not associated with any server dispatch context.
 An application-created server thread may call tpsetctxt() to associate itself with a server dispatch thread.
-The application-created server thread must complete all of its ATMI calls before the dispatched thread calls tpreturn() or tpforward().
+The application-created server thread may call tpsetctxt().
 A server thread dispatched by the Oracle Tuxedo ATMI system may not call tpsetctxt().
 In addition, application-created threads may not make ATMI calls that would cause an implicit tpinit() when not associated with a context.
 On the other hand, this failure to make ATMI calls does not occur with dispatcher-created threads because those threads are always associated with a context.
 All server threads are prohibited from calling tpinit().